dalibor/dalibornasevic.com/posts/055-local-dns-server-and-testing-email-delivery.md

 date: 2015-10-11 16:04:00 +0200
 author: Dalibor Nasevic
 tags: [ruby, dns, dig, mailcatcher, smtp]
+summary: How to replace your OS’ default DNS resolver with a RubyDNS powered one and test email delivery.
 ---

 Domain Name System (DNS) is one of the most important Internet protocol.
 It plays especially important role in email delivery being a prerequisite to Mail Transport Agents (MTAs).
 Running a local DNS test server to test various MTA configurations in an environment that can simulate production DNS is very helpful.